Yamaha Disklavier, MIDI, ESEQ, and Floppy Disk Tools

 Converting MIDI files to ESEQ

 If you want to use MIDI files with your older Disklavier, you can, but you have to convert them to ESEQ first.
-There’s software to do this conversion.
+Yamaha Disklavier floppy disks of the era all used this proprietary format, and these Disklaviers cannot read MIDI files natively.
+However, there’s software that does this conversion for you.
 You can either get it from http://www.carolrpt.com/MIDItools.htm or you can download the whole DKVUTILS suite from me.

 Once you download DKVUTILS.ZIP from my site or theirs, you’ll need to extract it.
 The program that converts MIDI files to ESEQ files is MID2ESEQ.EXE.
 This program runs only on Windows, and does not seem to run with emulators.
 Reach out to me and I can assist with conversion.